+Our lead product candidate is LIQ861 for the treatment of PAH.
 LIQ861, is an inhaled dry powder formulation of treprostinil designed to improve the therapeutic profile of treprostinil by enhancing deep lung delivery and achieving higher dose levels than current inhaled therapies while using a convenient, east-to-use dry-powder inhaler ("DPI").
 We submitted the New Drug Application ("NDA") for LIQ861 in January 2020.
 In November 2020, the Company received a Complete Response Letter ("CRL") issued by the Food and Drug Administration ("FDA") with respect to the NDA for LIQ861.
 In May 2021, the Company resubmitted the NDA for LIQ861 in response to the CRL.
 In June of 2021, the FDA accepted the Company's resubmitted NDA for LIQ861 for review and established a PDUFA goal date of November 7, 2021.
-In July 2021, the Company received notices from the FDA that, due to restrictions on travel related to COVID-19, the FDA may be unable to conduct the pre-approval inspections for LIQ861 prior to the PDUFA goal date.
-Subsequent to that notice, the FDA scheduled the pre-approval inspection for the Company's Morrisville, NC facility to be conducted in the third quarter of 2021.
+Subsequent to the resubmission of the NDA for LIQ861, the FDA confirmed the need to conduct on-site preapproval inspections of two U.S. manufacturing facilities before the NDA for LIQ861 can be approved: the Company's Morrisville, NC facility and the facility of the third-party provider of encapsulation and packaging services for LIQ861.
+These pre-approval inspections were completed in August of 2021 and October of 2021, respectively.